Installation of Floating License Server

 The license server consists of at least two processes

-The rlm server is provided by Reprise Software, and is completely generic.
+The RLM server is provided by Reprise Software and is completely generic.
 The ISV server is configured to contain license key validation that is ISV-specific.
-The ISV server configuration is contained in a platform-independent settings file, rather than a different binary built for each platform.

-The rlm server handles requests from clients and directs them to the appropriate ISV server.
-In addition, the rlm server watches for failures in ISV servers and restarts them when appropriate.
-The rlm server also provides status to the various utilities, when appropriate.
+The RLM server handles requests from clients and directs them to the appropriate ISV server.
+In addition, the RLM server watches for failures in ISV servers and restarts them when appropriate.
+The RLM server is also able to provide a status update on the various utilities.

-The rlm server is delivered with an embedded Web Server to perform normal administration tasks.
+The RLM server is delivered with an embedded Web Server to perform normal administration tasks.
+For more information on the web server interface, see The RLM Web Server

 Using RLM across a Firewall